-LEARNING OUTCOME: 6.
-Use listening and responding skills 6.
+LEAF RNING OUTCOME: 6.
 Use listening and responding skills Assessment criteria Candidate guidance to criteria Portfolio reference 6.1 Describe the significance of non- verbal communication Understand the importance of non-verbal communication and focus on how much of communication is carried out without words.
 Demonstrate appropriate minimal encouragers in skills practice.
-6.2 Describe and demonstrate open and attentive posture in helping work Practice SOLERB in skills sessions: Sit straight, open posture, lean forward, Eye contact, Relax, Breathe.
-Review how an open and attentive posture might impact on a helpee in a helping session. open posture, lean forward, Eye contact, Relax, Breathe. • Review how an open and attentive posture 6.3 Describe and demonstrate the listening and responding skills of paraphrasing, reflecting and summarising Learn and practice a range of responding skills.
+6.2 5.2 Describe and demonstrate open and attentive posture in helping work Practice SOLERB in skills sessions: Sit straight, open posture, lean forward, Eye contact, Relax, Breathe.
+Review how an open and attentive posture might impact on a helpee in a helping session.
+6.3 Describe and demonstrate the listening and responding skills of paraphrasing, reflecting and summarising Learn and practice a range of responding skills.
 Practice engaging in conversations where you do not give advice, talk about self, ask questions, console or "rescue".
 Practise this criterion in group discussions and skills sessions.
 Practice engaging in conversations where you do not give advice, talk about self, ask questions, console or "rescue".
-Practise this criterion in group discussions and difference between open and closed questions and use these appropriately in helping work questions and when to use them appropriate in helping sessions.
-Write a list of closed questions and their "oper counterparts. • Write a list of closed questions and their "open" LEARNING OUTCOME: 7.
+Practise this criterion in group discussions and 6.4 Describe the difference between open and closed questions and use these appropriately in helping work Clarify the difference between open and closed questions and when to use them appropriately in helping sessions.
+Write a list of closed questions and their "open" counterparts.
+Practice using open questions in skills practice.
+LEARNING OUTCOME: 7.
 Use review and feedback to develop initial counselling skills Asse ssment criteria Candidate guidance to criteria Portfolio reference 7.1 Use reflection and feedback to identify personal progress and learning needs Reflect on the criteria, the learning experience and feedback from others in skills sessions and group discussion.
 Identify what you have learnt and what you still need to learn.
 7.2 Provide feedback to other learners Understand the meaning of useful feedback.
 Understand why feedback needs to be specific and objective.
 Practise this criterion as an observer in skills sessions.